DavidDock/cheers-to-beers/README.md

 A logged in user and not the owner of the post can star and cheer the posts by clicking on the empty icons.
 Once they are pressed the number of stars/cheers increases and they then can unstar/uncheer the post.
 Starring the post will add it to the users starred posts which they can look through using the filter on the side navigation menu.
 This functionality is reused on the post page and on the posts page where all posts are displayed.

+#### Related user stories:
+- As a logged in user I can star a post to add it to my starred posts and interact with other users.
+- As a logged in user I can cheer/uncheer a post and interact with other users.

 ### Comments